Drcatassistant/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

-## DEVELOPED BY : JACKSON RAJ A
+## 5.Implementation of flipflops using verilog

-## REGISTER NUMBER: 212223040071
+DEVELOPED BY : JACKSON RAJ A

-# Experiment--05-Implementation of flipflops using verilog
+REGISTER NUMBER: 212223040071
 ### AIM: To implement all the flipflops using verilog and validating their functionality using their functional tables
 ### HARDWARE REQUIRED:  – PC, Cyclone II , USB flasher
 ### SOFTWARE REQUIRED:   Quartus prime